Quotfy/deep-thought.php/README.md

 ### Adding Modules

 The core components of the DeepThought library contain only the bare essentials.
-For most projects, you will want to use ad$
+For most projects, you will want to use additional modules.
+Installing these with Composer is as easy as adding a line to **composer.json** and rerunning the install command.

 For example: